Sutima/Tripwire-pc/README.md

 ```

 **QUICK SETUP**
+Either use the `./scripts/gen.sh script` , it will do the setup based off your .env file, or make an .env file for you to fill in if there isn't one already.
+Then build build `docker compose build` and run `docker compose --env-file=.env up -d`.

+You need to change perms for the cache so that TW can pull data from eve-scout `docker compose run php-fpm chown -R www-data:www-data /opt/app/cache`

 A setup script is provided `./scripts/setup.sh`
 This script will request all needed information and modify settings, then offer the option to start the build
 Once complete, your tripwire instance will be up and running.
+Don't forget to give perms to the cache

 **Manual Setup**